ISUgenomics/Repo_skeleton/notebook_bulk_rnaseq/workflow/README.md

 - Facilitate reproducibility and consistency
 - Capture documentation to support manuscript writing

-RNA sequencing (RNA-seq) s a widely used approach for quantifying gene expression, detecting alternative splicing, allele-specific expression, fusion events, and more.
+RNA sequencing (RNA-seq) is a widely used approach for quantifying gene expression, detecting alternative splicing, allele-specific expression, fusion events, and more.
 This template supports standard and advanced workflows and is aligned with current best practices.
 This structure is optimized for **bulk RNA-seq only**.
 For scRNA-seq, see a separate template (notebook_singlecell_rnaseq/).

-Refer to the [Transcriptomics (RNA-seq)](http://localhost:4000/02-rna/transcriptomics/00-landing-page-transcriptomics/) module in the Bioinformatics Workbook for step-by-step instructions.
+Refer to the [Transcriptomics (RNA-seq)](http://localhost:4000/02-rna/transcriptomics/00-landing-page-transcriptomics/) module in the Bioinformatics Workbook for step-by-step tutorials providing instructions to each step in the pipeline.

 ### How to use this template?